Local archival project accepts submissions from the community

-WATAUGA — Seven years after the founding of Digital Watauga, a team of volunteers is taking a local archival project in a new direction.
+WATAUGA — Seven years after the founding of Digital Watauga, a team of volunteers are taking a local archival project in a new direction.

 “We made this offshoot with the goal of capturing the stories of the pandemic in Watauga County through the voices of its citizens,” Sai Estep said.